asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 Call Completion
 ---------------

-!!! note
+/// note
 The following scenarios exercise CCBS, but CCNR is just as applicable.

-[//]: # (end-note)
+///

 ### CCBS: Normal